Joan Newton Cuneo: Life after banishment

-After the new rules went into effect, Cuneo still competed in events that were not sanctioned by the AAA, and set several "unofficial" women's speed records.
+After the new rules went into effect, Cuneo still competed in events that were not sanctioned by the AAA, and set several unofficial women's speed records.
 She wrote articles on motoring for magazines and was a spokesperson for the Good Roads movement as well as orphans' charities in New York.
 However, she would never again have the opportunity to do what she wanted most: compete against the best male drivers of the time.
 She still loved fast driving and collected the speeding tickets to prove it.

 Her glamorous life in New York slowly ground to a halt as Andrew Cuneo's bank and businesses came close to failure.
-In 1915 her marriage ended in divorce due to Andrew's scandalous involvement with a showgirl.
-By 1916, she no longer made the national news, and in 1917, she and her daughter Dolly moved to Deerfield Valley, Vermont.
+In 1915 her marriage ended in divorce due to Andrew's scandalous involvement with a showgirl, actress and artist's model, Yvette de Von.

+By 1916, Cuneo no longer made the national news.
+In 1917, she and her daughter Dolly moved to Deerfield Valley, Vermont.
 In 1923, she followed her childhood sweetheart James Francis Sickman to Ontonagon, a small town in the upper peninsula of Michigan where she lived until her death in 1934.
 She eventually married Sickman and was heavily involved in improving the lives of Ontonagon's residents.
-Cuneo's obituary in the Ontonagon newspaper did not mention her racing career and her death on March 24, 1934 merited only a brief paragraph in the New York Times.
+Cuneo's obituary in the Ontonagon newspaper did not mention her racing career, and her death on March 24, 1934, merited only a brief paragraph in the New York Times.

+Legacy

+In 2016, a collection of some of Cuneo's trophies still owned by her descendants was sold at auction.
+The collection included the 1908 Gorham sterling silver plaque and trophies won at the 1909 Mardi Gras Speed Carnival, and the Hugh Chalmers Trophy won during the Women's Motoring Club New York-Philadelphia Run in January 1909.